 The acquisition of a domicile of choice in place of a domicile of origin may be established by evidence that would be sufficient to establish the domicile of choice if the previous domicile had also been a domicile of choice.

 Notes

-1 This is a compilation of the Domicile Act 1981.
+1 This reprint is a compilation as at 8 May 2015 of the Domicile Act 1981.
 The following table contains information about that Act.
+The table also contains information about any reprint.

 Compilation table